Fees, Finance & Funding 19+

 Am I eligible?

 The Advanced Learner Loan is available for those over 19 years old, studying a Level 3 or Level 4 course in further education and training.
-This includes A Levels, Access to Higher Education diplomas, and some other certificates and diplomas.
+This includes Access to Higher Education (HE) diplomas, and some other certificates and diplomas.
 You’ll need to have been resident in the UK for the last three years to be eligible.
 You can also apply if you are a member of the UK armed forces serving outside of England studying distance learning.
 The minimum loan amount you can take is £300, and the maximum is the full cost of your tuition fees.

 How do I apply?

-Once you have been accepted onto your course, you’ll receive a letter telling you what to do, together with the amount you need to apply for and any reference numbers needed for the application.
+Once you have been accepted onto your course, you’ll receive a letter telling you what to do, together with the amount you need to apply for, and any reference numbers needed for the application.
 The process is simple; there is no means testing or credit rating check.
 You apply online, and then you don’t need to do anything – your tuition fees are paid automatically.

 The loan will only apply for tuition fees only.
 You may be eligible for your exam fees to be remitted under Welfare Benefits or low income.